uiocompcat/BiFuN-L/README.md

 # BiFuN-L

 This repository contains the data of the ligands dataset **BiFuN-L** containing 2,548 ligands.
-The are derived from the dataset [tmQMg-L](https://github.com/uiocompcat/tmQMg-L) and from in-house modifications based on substructure prevalence in the Cambridge Structural Database (CSD).
+They are derived from the dataset [tmQMg-L](https://github.com/uiocompcat/tmQMg-L) and from in-house modifications based on substructure prevalence in the Cambridge Structural Database (CSD).
 They all contain a unique coordinating -NH group, and two more binding points.

 ## Design of new ligands